-The spirits of Miwok dead, Indigenous to these Northern California places, wait there for the moon to rise.
+The spirits of Miwok dead, Indigenous to these Northern California places, wait there for the moonlight's shining path across the waters.
 They leave the land at Point Reyes, fly out over the ocean toward Coyote’s home at the distant Farallon Islands.
 “The Miwok people believed that the dead walked into the afterlife along a path of light thrown by the moon onto water.”1

 Coyote and the Miwok path of the dead

 You are waiting there with them, standing on the left ear of Coyote.
 He is here, too.
-Hummingbird is whispering to you in the wind.
+So is Hummingbird, who is whispering to you in the wind.